 How?
 By giving her exactly 12 spoons.
 Christine explained how each spoon gives you enough energy to complete one task that day.

 Every time you accomplish a task, it costs you a spoon.
 If you run out of spoons for the day – that’s it!
 No more energy to do anything else.
 And there’s no guarantee on how many spoons you’ll be given for tomorrow.

-The reason why this concept works so well is that it gets non-spoonies to think about how much liberty they have to do many activities during the day – at no expense.
+This concept works so well because it gets non-spoonies to think about how much liberty they have to do many activities during the day – at no expense.

 “I explained that the difference in being sick and being healthy is having to make choices or to consciously think about things when the rest of the world doesn’t have to.
 The healthy have the luxury of a life without choices, a gift most people take for granted,” says Christine in her article.

 For example, getting up and going to work does not use one spoon – it uses four!